rsdlt/rsdlt.github.io/_posts/2022-09-28-rust-sycamore-trunk-wasm-iterators-vigenere-cipher.md

 After applying these changes this is the result:

 ![Vigenère cipher properly showing spaces](demo-4.gif){: width="837" height="518" }
-_Vigenére cipher whith better space char and new line display_
+_Vigenére cipher with better space char and new line display_

 ---